TeddyTuresky/diffusionHLLE2021/README.md

     ├── AFQ_MultiCompCorrectionSemiPartSpearman.m     <-- runs multiple comparison corrections for brain-behavior relations, adjusted from https://github.com/yeatmanlab/AFQ
     ├── hleMedsOpen.R                                 <-- tests for mediation

+This directory also contains functions adapted from the AFQ suite (https://github.com/yeatmanlab/AFQ) and other functions (e.g., ANTS_applyTransform2Points_baby), which may be called depending upon chosen parameters.

 **Before Peer-Review**
 The following scripts were used to process the raw data and run statistical analyses: